 Oats and Oat Flour: Any product that contains oats or oat flour must be labeled gluten free or certified gluten free as well.
 Read this article to learn more about why oats are controversial.

 You can enjoy all sorts of meat products.
-Just make sure you buy fresh ingredients, and if anything comes in a package, read labels carefully.
+Just make sure you buy fresh ingredients, and if anything comes in a package, read the labels carefully.

 Deli Meats: Beware of deli meats as the risk for cross contamination is high.
 If you want to enjoy deli meat, the safest way will be to purchase pre-packaged meats clearly labeled “gluten free.”